 Put glue on the narrow tab that sticks off the back of the house and attach the left side of the house over it.
 Fold it flat and allow it to dry flattened.
 This ensures the card will fold flat and not buckle later.

 Fold the tabs on the staircase piece, put glue on the tabs, and place in the house from the bottom.
 In my Fairy House, I put the staircase as far back in the house as it could go, but you can choose to put it anywhere.
 The important thing is to make sure the staircase is parallel to the front door and the tabs are glued on straight across from one another—this ensures the card can fold flat without a problem.

 Tip: If you’re going to hide the mouse in his little hole on the back of the card, glue him to the backside of the staircase so he’s visible when looking through the mouse hole.

 Glue any furniture, accessories, or notes you like to the rectangular pieces.
-Fold back the tabs on the rectangle pieces, then slide it into the house from the bottom as you did the staircase.
+Fold back the tabs on the rectangular pieces, then slide them into the house from the bottom as you did the staircase.
 I recommend you allow some space between each piece for a more three-dimensional look.

 Fold the roof hinge so each tab goes in the opposite direction from the others.

 Put glue on the small triangle pieces of the hinge and secure to the peaks of the house roof.
 The triangle pieces go on the backside of the roof peaks.

 Put any flowers or decorations you like on the roof, then fold in half along the score line.
 Make sure the roof is very well folded—I run my fingernail along the edge to really set that crease.

 Glue the two tabs on the roof hinge, then set the roof on the tabs.
 Fold the house flat and press the roof down onto the tabs to set it in place.